JeffersonLab/jaws-libj/README.md

 ## Install

-The library is a jar file plus dependencies on Kafka libraries and the Java 8+ JVM and standard library.
-You can obtain the jaws-libj jar file from the [Maven Central repository](https://repo1.maven.org/maven2/org/jlab/jaws-libj/) directly or from a Maven friendly build tool with the following coordinates (Gradle example shown):
+This library requires a Java 8+ JVM and standard library at run time.

+You can obtain the jar file from the [Maven Central repository](https://repo1.maven.org/maven2/org/jlab/jaws-libj/) directly or from a Maven friendly build tool with the following coordinates (Gradle example shown):
 ```
 implementation 'org.jlab:jaws-libj:<version>'
 ```
-You can check the [Release Notes](https://github.com/JeffersonLab/jaws-libj/releases) to see what has changed in each version.
+Check the [Release Notes](https://github.com/JeffersonLab/jaws-libj/releases) to see what has changed in each version.

 ## API
 [Javadocs](https://jeffersonlab.github.io/jaws-libj)